wntrblm/winterbloom.com/docs/index.md

 You can find all of the sources, including hardware designs, software, firmware, and test scripts, on our GitHub at [github.com/wntrblm](https://github.com/wntrblm).
 Some of our modules even have self-sourcing guides to help you along if you want to do it from scratch.

-Finally, if you are a manufacturer and you’re interested in producing our designs or derivatives, please reach out to thea@winterbloom.com.
+Finally, if you are a manufacturer and you’re interested in producing our designs or derivatives, please reach out to [thea@winterbloom.com](mailto:support@winterbloom.com).
 Thea would love to chat about it!

+## What about merch?

+We'll leave our [Threadless store](./merch.md) open if you want to snag something soft to remember us by.

+## Is there any way I can get a module?

+Not from us- we're out and we're done!
+You can try joining our [Discord](https://discord.gg/UpfqghQ) to see if anyone has one up for grabs or to see if there's any active group buys.

 ## But why?